Israel kills Islamic Jihad commander in Gaza, another targeted in Damascus

 Syrian state media said the Israeli attack in Damascus had been carried out using several missiles, one of which was shot down over the nearby suburb of Daraya.

+At the scene of the, a Reuters witness said the top floor of a two-storey building had been completely scorched.

+A neighbor said he had been woken up at around (0200 GMT) 4 a.m. by three consecutive explosions that had blown open the doors in his house.

-It said at least two people were killed and six wounded in the attack, describing the target as a civilian home in Mezzah, a western district of the capital where several foreign embassies are located.
+Syrian state media said six people were wounded in the attack, describing the target as a civilian home in Mezzah, a western district of the capital where several foreign embassies are located.

 Photos published by state news agency SANA showed damage to a two-storey building and debris strewn over cars.